hydroper-jet/lang/spec/1.0/source/src/classes.md

 # Classes

 A class as denoted by the `class` keyword represents an object type.
+A class is reflected as a <i>Class</i> object.

 Classes consist of several internal properties, as described in the following table: